Graph Laplacian-based Bayesian Multi-fidelity Modeling: Numerical results

 In Figure \ref{fig:datasets-3}, we have plotted four instances of the input permeability, and the corresponding low-and multi-fidelity pressure fields normalized with Eq. (\ref{eq:norm-fields}), as well as the difference between these fields and their high-fidelity counterpart.
 We observe that while for all cases the pressure field varies from a large value on the top-left corner to a small value on the bottom-right corner, the permeability field has a significant effect on this variation.
 Generally speaking, large permeability values lead to a uniform distribution of pressure, while small values lead to sharper changes in pressure.
 The low- and multi-fidelity pressure fields are qualitatively similar, however on closer look there are discernible differences.
 This is made clear by comparing the error fields for the two, which are plotted on the same scale.
 The error in the low-fidelity field is much larger when compared with the multi-fidelity field.

 In Figure \ref{fig:error-dist-prob-3} we have plotted the histogram for the error distributions (as defined in Eq. (\ref{eq:error-field})) for the low-and multi-fidelity data.
 Once again we observe that the multi-fidelity data has much smaller error and that this error is more tightly centered about its mean.
-The mean values of the low- and multi-fidelity errors are 25.2\% and 3.96\%, respectively (see Table \ref{tab:summary}), which implies a 84.3\% percentage reduction in error due to the multi-fidelity approach.
+The mean and standard deviation of the errors for the low-fidelity model are \casethreelferr{}$\%$ and \casethreelfstd{}, respectively, whereas for the multi-fidelity model we observe a mean and standard deviation of \casethreemferr{}$\%$ and \casethreemfstd , respectively (see Table \ref{tab:summary}).
+This implies a \casethreeerrred{} percentage reduction in the mean error due to the multi-fidelity approach.